 The best site for classic car lovers

-If that’s enough, Hemmings is also an excellent resource for supplementary buying tips and links to upcoming local auctions, and it launched an auction service that lists anything from a classic Mini to a modified Corvette.
+If that’s not enough, Hemmings is also an excellent resource for buying tips and links to upcoming local auctions, and it launched an auction service that lists anything from a classic Mini to a modified Corvette.
 Knowing how much to pay for a classic car is tricky.
 If you have a question, the experts at Hagerty likely have the answer.

 The best site for browsing on the go